zoccoler/napari-metroid/README.md

 Contributions are very welcome.
 Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.

+## Citing napari-metroid

+If you use this plugin in your research, please be kind to cite the original paper below:

+Zoccoler, M., de Oliveira, P.X.
+METROID: an automated method for robust quantification of subcellular fluorescence events at low SNR.
+BMC Bioinformatics 21, 332 (2020). https://doi.org/10.1186/s12859-020-03661-9

 ## License